Craig Chandler: Claims of terrorist funding

+Disputed videos

 In 2022, Chandler was featured in an online video deemed racist along with former Alberta Cabinet Minister Jonathan Denis.
 The video clips showed him using offensive stereotypes of first nations.
 In an interview Chandler stated he was pictured in one of the videos and that "Some comedy is not politically correct, but this is a private function of my close friends.
 The video was taken by a close friend, I thought," he said.
-Chandler was working on Daniel Smith's leadership campaign when the videos came out and she fired Chandler over it.
+Chandler was working on Danielle Smith's leadership campaign when the videos came out and she fired Chandler over it.

 Later Chandler changed his story claiming the videos were fake.
-However, Hany Farid, an acknowledged expert in the area of deep fakes states "But the knowledge of how these things are made, how difficult it would be to make them, I think it's extremely unlikely that these are deepfakes."
+However, Hany Farid, an expert in the area of deep fakes states "I think it's extremely unlikely that these are deepfakes."

+Threatening to sue Steve Outhouse

+On March 22 Chandler posted to his two Facebook pages, LinkedIn account and Twitter account his dissatisfaction with UCP Campaign Chair Steve Outhouse.
+He later took down three of the posts but left his Twitter post in place.
+Chandler professed dissatisfaction with Outhouse being named campaign chair while being from Ontario among other complaints.